alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 A recognizable aggregate field can influence how users and systems describe AI contact.

-That influence may be useful, confusing, clarifying, destabilizing, or exploitable depending on how it is invoked.
+That influence may be useful, confusing, clarifying, obscuring, or exploitable depending on how it is invoked.

 The mechanism itself is neutral.